-Hard collections is a term used to describe the collection of bad debt by means of legal action, therefore by issuing either a summons or liquidation/ sequestration application.
-This process is implemented after soft collection attempts have failed and no prospects of payment being made of the debtor’s own volition is foreseeable.
+Hard collection is a term used to describe the collection of amounts owed by means of legal action, therefore by issuing either a summons or liquidation/ sequestration application.
+This process is implemented after soft collection attempts have failed and there are no prospects of payment being made of the debtor’s own volition.

 Hard Collections Questions